The Capybara’s Unexpected Arrival in New York

 First Sighting of a Capybara

-The first reported sighting of a capybara in New York took place in the late 1990s, surprising both wildlife experts and the general public.
+The first reported sighting of a capybara in New York took place in the late 1990s, surprising both wildlife experts and the public.
 Initially believed to be an escaped or released pet, this lone capybara captured the imagination of New Yorkers and sparked interest in the presence of these exotic animals in an urban environment.

 Citizen Reports